dakotamm/research_blog/_posts/2025-07-28-whidbey-test.md

 # Whidbey Model Test1 Output

-This post is mainly just to show that I ran a model!
+This post is mainly to show that I ran a model!
 And I can view the basic outputs like temperature and salinity.
 I ran the model for just 2017.01.01 and did not run a biogeochemistry module.

 ---

 ## Temperature & Salinity Hourly Surface Output